BigSoftVideo/DOTEbase/layout.md

 Some panels will display the source of the contents of the panel:

 - Transcript panels will display the source Transcript
-- Project Clips Viewer will display the source Project
+- Clips Viewer will display the source Project
 - Collection Viewer will display the source Collection name

 ### Resizing panels